chromium/chromium/content/browser/web_package/subresource_loading_origin_trial.md

 A `resources` attribute is always supported if `link.relList.supports("webbundle")` is true.

-Chrome M89 will show `ExternalProtolaDialog` for a iframe loading with `urn:uuid` URL.
+Chrome M89 will show `ExternalProtocolDialog` for a iframe loading with `urn:uuid` URL.
 You should check Chrome is M90 or later to avoid that.

 # How to try this feature locally